 "This partnership gives us a unique opportunity to fully globalize Fisher & Paykel Appliances and really drive our global expansion into parts of the world that had been previously been very difficult for us to penetrate," said Mike Goadby, president of Fisher & Paykel North America.
 "Our companies will work together toward remaining global leaders in the development, production and marketing of innovative home appliances."

 Fisher & Paykel is best known for its compact DishDrawer dishwasher and its recently acquired DCS line of professional cooking equipment.
 Its products are sold directly or via distributors to about 4,500 dealers in the United States, and are produced globally at plants in Auckland and Dunedin, New Zealand; Cleveland, Australia; Rayong Province, Thailand; Reynosa, Mexico; Treviso, Italy; and Clyde, Ohio.

-Haier was founded in Qingdao, Shandong province in 1984 by current chairman/CEO Zhang Ruimin.
-It is the No. 1 appliance brand in China and reportedly the world's fourth-largest white-goods manufacturer, with 29 manufacturing facilities across the globe and distribution in more than 160 countries and regions in North America, Europe, the Middle East, Asia and Africa.
-Net sales rose 8 percent last year to $17.5 billion, with exports accounting for about $4.5 billion, a gain of nearly 10 percent year over year.
+Haier, the No. 1 brand in China and reportedly the second-largest in the world, was founded in Qingdao, Shandong province in 1984 by current chairman/CEO Zhang Ruimin.
+Its products are distributed in more than 160 countries and regions in North America, Europe, the Middle East, Asia and Africa.
+Global sales rose 8 percent last year to $17.5 billion, with exports accounting for about $4.5 billion, up nearly 10 percent year over year.